Entertainment, news, sport, drama and more free for 10 days.

 Disney+ can be viewed in a large number of ways.
 You can watch on your laptop/PC by accessing the website or download the app on iOS and Android devices.
 There is also an app for PS4 and Xbox One game consoles.
 On the big screen you can use Apple TV, Chromecast, Amazon Fire TV Stick or Android TV for streaming for another device.
 Some Samsung and LG TVs also have built-in Disney+ support.
 All content on Disney+ is in HD.

-Disney+ will have substantially less content at launch than Netflix currently does.
+Disney+ had substantially less content at launch than Netflix currently does.
 In the US, it launched with 645 movies and 168 shows.
-Australia's numbers though was surprisingly higher with 816 titles.
+Australia's numbers were surprisingly higher with 816 titles.